Which framework is ideal for your product?

 Reuse of Code

-Although React allows developers to manage app code as they please, Angular consists of a series of ready-to-use elements and is always prepared to employ more elements, making it the better choice when it comes to reuse of code.
+Although React allows developers to manage app code as they please, Angular consists of a series of ready-to-use elements and is always prepared to employ more elements, making it the better choice when it comes to the reuse of code.

 So, in this round of React vs Angular, Angular wins.